BekAndriy/of-provider/wiki/SIGN_IN.md

 ## Sign In

-Note install and launch projects to see sign-in window.
+Note install and launch projects to see sign-in window according to instruction in [README](../README.md).

 <img src="./images/sign-in.png" width="350"/>